Uncommon/Xit/docs/xitgit_reintegration_plan.md

 - No `XitGit`, `XitGitTestSupport`, or local package references remain in the project.
 - Existing type names and behavior are preserved as much as possible to minimize functional churn.

+## Current Status
+Status as of 2026-03-24:

+- The `Xit` app target builds cleanly again in Xcode.
+- Former `XitGit` production sources have been copied back into app-owned locations under `Xit/Repository`, `Xit/Repository/Models`, `Xit/Utils`, and `Xit/Utils/Extensions`.
+- App source has been switched back to local ownership; `import XitGit` usage has been removed from `Xit/`.
+- The original production source tree under `XitGit/Sources/XitGit` has been vacated to make moved-file review easier.
+- `XitGit/Sources/XitGit` currently contains only a placeholder source file so the package graph still resolves while package references remain in the project.
+- `XitGit` package wiring still exists for remaining targets/products, so full package removal is not complete yet.

 ## Step-by-Step Plan

 ### 1. Capture and classify the current package-owned surface area